 There’s a reason the ocean brings people together.

-Here on the Sunshine Coast, it’s more than scenery; it’s our livelihood, our playground, our classroom, and our shared responsibility.
+It’s more than just beautiful scenery; it’s our livelihood, our playground, our classroom, and our shared responsibility.

-What started as a one-day event honouring United Nations World Oceans Day has evolved into a full week of diverse programming- bringing together conservation groups, artists, scientists, businesses, and ocean lovers of all kinds.
+What began as a one-day event honouring United Nations World Oceans Day has grown into a full week of diverse programming, bringing together community and conservation groups, scientists, artists, businesses, and ocean lovers of all kinds.

 Each year, the festival builds momentum, creating space for connection, learning, and action.